 When the hearing is ready to commence, the audio recording will be started and the Member will enter the room.
 The Member will commence the hearing and administer an oath or affirmation to any person giving evidence, and to the interpreter.

-If the hearing is by video, you will be able to see and hear the Member on the video screen, and the interpreter will usually be in the same location as the Member.
+If the hearing is by video, you will be able to see and hear the Member on the video screen.
 If you are having difficulty with hearing or seeing the Member, or hearing the interpreter, you should inform the Member or the hearing attendant as soon as possible.

-If the hearing is by telephone, you will be contacted by the hearing attendant on the number you provided.
-The hearing attendant will explain the procedures.
+If the hearing is by telephone, you will be contacted by a hearing attendant or a Member on the number you provided.
 If at any time you have difficulty hearing the Member, the interpreter or the hearing attendant, you should inform the Member or hearing attendant as soon as possible.